The Answers You Need

 What is Microblading?

 Microblading is a manual form of cosmetic tattooing.
-A blade is used to implant pigment under the top lay of skin to create hairlike strokes.
-It's a semi-permenant procedure unlike regular cosmetic tattooing and appears very natural to the eye.
+A blade is used to implant pigment under the top layer of skin to create hairlike strokes.
+It's a semi-permanent procedure unlike regular cosmetic tattooing and appears very natural to the eye.
 It can last from up to 1 year!
 Maintenance appointments recommend every 1 year.

 You are NOT a candidate for Microblading if you have any of the following:

 History of skin diseases, skin lesions or skin sensitivities to soap, disinfectants, etc.